riyakhasnis/Personal-Portfolio/README.md

 # Riya Khasnis Portfolio

-A responsive editorial portfolio built from the Kyne Framer template structure and tailored to Riya's SWE / Data / AI work.
+A responsive editorial portfolio built from the Kyne Framer template structure and tailored to my work.

 ## Open locally
 Open `index.html` in a browser.